dapr/quickstarts/distributed-calculator/README.md

 ![Calculator Screenshot](./img/calculator-screenshot.JPG)

-7. Open your browser's console window (using F12 key) to see the logs produced as we use the calculator.
-Note that each time we click a button, we see logs that indicate state persistence:
+7. Open your browser's console window (using F12 key) to see the logs produced as you use the calculator.
+Note that each time you click a button, you see logs that indicate state persistence:

 ```js
 Persisting State:
 {total: "21", next: "2", operation: "x"}
 ```

 `total`, `next`, and `operation` reflect the three pieces of state a calculator needs to operate.
-Our app persists these to a Redis store (see [Simplified State Management](#simplified-state-management) section below).
-By persisting these, we can refresh the page or take down the front-end pod and still jump right back where we were.
-Let's try it!
+The app persists these to a Redis store (see [Simplified State Management](#simplified-state-management) section below).
+By persisting these, you can refresh the page or take down the front-end pod and still jump right back where you were.
+Try it!
 Enter something into the calculator and refresh the page.
-The calculator should have retained the state, and your console should read:
+The calculator should have retained the state, and the console should read:

 ```js
 Rehydrating State:
 {total: "21", next: "2", operation: "x"}
 ```

-Also note that each time we enter a full equation (e.g. "126 ÷ 3 =") our logs indicate that we're calling our to a service:
+Also note that each time you enter a full equation (e.g. "126 ÷ 3 =") the logs indicate that a call is made to the service:

 ```js
 Calling divide service
 ```

-Our client code calls to an Express server, which routes our calls through Dapr to our back-end services.
-In this case we're calling the divide endpoint on our nodejs application.
+The client code calls to an Express server, which routes the calls through Dapr to the back-end services.
+In this case the divide endpoint is called on the nodejs application.

 ## Cleanup